xapha/IBIS/README.md

 # IBIS

-This repo. is dedicated to the IBIS super-pixel method.

-This method was submitted at the IEEE ICPR 2018 conference.
+This repo. is dedicated to the IBIS super-pixel method submitted at the IEEE ICPR 2018 conference.

 #### Abstract :